It’s a Spooky Time of Year

 Benefits of Bats

 When people hear the word bat, they either think of baseball or Dracula!
-Bats of the animal variety, with their leathery wings and tiny sharp teeth, seem to strike fear into the hearts of most people.
-Maybe this is because of a common misconception that all bats drink blood like the vampire bats in the Dracula movies.
-Actually, there are only three species of bats in the world that feed on blood and they reside solely in South America.
+Bats, the animals with leathery wings and tiny, sharp teeth, can strike fear into the hearts of many.
+This fear partly stems from the myth that all bats drink blood like the vampire bats in Dracula movies.
+In reality, only three species of bats in the world feed on blood, and they live in South America.
+These fascinating mammals help to support life on earth: protecting crops, pollinating flowers, and reducing the need for chemical treatments.

 The “Dog Days” of Summer